UPPMAX/R-matlab-julia-HPC/docs/r/packages.md

     !!! note "Solution"

-        If you want, you can try loading the libraries inside R without loading the R_packages module and see almost nothing is installed.
+        If you want, you can try loading the libraries inside R without loading either the R-bundle-CRAN or R-bundle-Bioconductor modules and see that almost nothing is installed.

         ```bash

-        $ module load R/4.1.1
-        Nearly all CRAN and BioConductor packages are installed and available by
-        loading the module R_packages/4.1.1
-        $ module load R_packages/4.1.1
+        $ module load R/4.4.2-gfbf-2024a R-bundle-CRAN/2024.11-foss-2024a
-        R_packages/4.1.1: The RStudio packages pane is disabled when loading this module, due to performance issues.
-All packages are still available.
-        R_packages/4.1.1: For more information and instructions to re-enable it, see 'module help R_packages/4.1.1'

         $ R

-        R version 4.1.1 (2021-08-10) -- "Kick Things"
+        R version 4.4.2 (2024-10-31) -- "Pile of Leaves"
-        Copyright (C) 2021 The R Foundation for Statistical Computing
+        Copyright (C) 2024 The R Foundation for Statistical Computing
-        Platform: x86_64-pc-linux-gnu (64-bit)
+        Platform: x86_64-pc-linux-gnu

         R is free software and comes with ABSOLUTELY NO WARRANTY.
         You are welcome to redistribute it under certain conditions.